MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ### Are there any Rest APIs available for integration with existing systems or applications?

-Microsoft Community Training platform provides REST APIs to help you integrate the platform with your existing systems and consume training via custom endpoints such as your own mobile app or website.
+Community Training  provides REST APIs to help you integrate the platform with your existing systems and consume training via custom endpoints such as your own mobile app or website.

 For more information, [**go here**](../infrastructure-management/install-your-platform-instance/apis.md).

 ### How can I sync/import users data from my existing system to Microsoft Community Training?

-Microsoft Community Training platform lets [global administrators](../user-management/add-users/add-an-administrator-to-the-portal.md#add-a-global-administrator-to-the-platform) import user progress from other learning portals which will enable a seamless experience for the learner.
+Community Training  lets [global administrators](../user-management/add-users/add-an-administrator-to-the-portal.md#add-a-global-administrator-to-the-platform) import user progress from other learning portals which will enable a seamless experience for the learner.

 #### Pre-requisites